 - Press and release the button to select the minutes place.
-Both digits to the right of the colon will blink. - press and release the up/down arrows repeatedly to change the minutes place.
+Both digits to the right of the colon will blink. - 2.
+While the digits right of the colon are blinking, press and release the up/down arrows repeatedly to change the minutes place.
 Press and hold to rapidly scan through available values. - 3.
 Press and release the button again to set the hours place.
 The digit to the left of the colon will blink. - 4.
 While the digit left of the colon is blinking, press and

 The digital thermometer is powered by two double-A (AA) batteries (included).
 The battery holder is located on the right side of the faceplate below the meat probe rack and plug.
 Use alkaline batteries for best results.
-(Figs. 22-1,22-2)
+(Figs. 20-1,20-2)